 I would like to thank Matthew Parkinson for the inspiring discussions and suggestions.
-In particular, Matthew suggested to add the hide rule and showed that the par-hide rule, which was a built-in rule in an earlier version of the paper, could be derived from the hide rule and the par rule.
-Thanks to Viktor Vafeiadis and Zhong Shao for their suggestions and comments on earlier versions of this paper.
+In particular, Matthew suggested to add the HIDE rule and showed that the PAR-HIDE rule, which was a built-in rule in an earlier version of the paper, could be derived from the HIDE rule and the PAR rule.
+Thanks to Viktor Vafeiadis, Zhong Shao, and anonymous referees for their suggestions and comments on earlier versions of this paper.